-- Use of HEIC files can drastically cut webpage load times since there’s less data to download.
+- Use of HEIC files can drastically cut web page load times since there is less data to download.

-- Thanks to non-destructive editing operations, alterations like changes in image orientation and cropping don’t require the image to be re-encoded.
+- Thanks to non-destructive editing operations, alterations like changes in image orientation and cropping don't require the image to be encoded again.
 This feature allows image editing applications to store multiple derivations of an image within the same file.

 As soon as Apple users upgrade to iOS 11 or macOS High Sierra, HEIC will become the new default file format for captured photos; however, older pictures will remain in their original formats.
 While the HEVC video standard has been present in iPhones and iPads from the beginning, you must have iOS 11 or macOS High Sierra installed in order to view and edit HEIC files.
 Apple's iPhone 8 and iPhone X are capable of encoding and decoding images almost instantaneously, which is what allows devices to quickly convert HEIC files into a more friendly format when users share their pictures.

 How much space do HEIF images and HEVC videos save?